 How can Facility Management get influence in the C-suite?
-At IFMA World Workplace 2017, ISS World Services had the great chance to talk with Dr. Dean Kashiwagi – the emeritus professor of Arizona State University and director of Kashiwagi Solution Model Inc. (KSM Inc.), a worldwide leader in improving facility/project performance and efficiency.
+At IFMA World Workplace 2017, ISS World Services had the great chance to talk with Dr. Dean Kashiwagi – the retired professor of Arizona State University and director of Kashiwagi Solution Model Inc. (KSM Inc.), a worldwide leader in improving facility/project performance and efficiency.
 Get his insights in this interview.

 We often hear in the industry, that Facility Managers are asked to do more for less.
 How can we do that without risking the service quality?

 Nowadays a lot of companies lean to outsourcing when trying to get better services at lower price.
 That model is however inefficient.
 The cost does not disappear; the outsourcing provider still needs to carry it and as a client you will pay for that burden in one way or the other.

 Now the problem isn’t whether the service is in- or outsourced.
 The problem is changing the paradigm of how Facility Management is done and that starts with convincing anyone in C-suite who looks at Facility Management as a cost – that in fact it is not.
 Rather if done right, it is something that can add value.

 That change of understanding in the C-suite is easier said than done, how would you suggest that Facility Managers should approach that?

 A great place to start is to talk a language that the person in the C-suite understands.
 Talking to the boss in a technical fashion won’t cut it.
 The boss won’t understand because he’s not a technical FM expert.